Home / Hotels in London / A very Christmassy stay at The Royal Horseguards Hotel, London

 I will never give away, trade or sell your email address.
 You can unsubscribe at any time.

-Royal Horseguards Hotel review
+Royal Horseguards Hotel Christmas decorations

 The entrance hall at The Royal Horseguards Hotel

-Location of The Royal Horseguards Hotel London
+How to find The Royal Horseguards Hotel

-The 282-room hotel has an incredibly central location, being just across the Thames from the London Eye big wheel (great views for the New Year’s Eve fireworks), next door to Embankment tube station and just a few minute’s walk from Trafalgar Square, the Strand and Leicester Square.
+This 282-room hotel has an incredibly central location, being just across the Thames from the London Eye big wheel (great views for the New Year’s Eve fireworks), next door to Embankment tube station and just a few minute’s walk from Trafalgar Square, the Strand and Leicester Square.

 The massive Victorian building, designed in typical Whitehall style with masses of pale stonework and an imposing tower on one corner, used to be home to the Secret Service.